 The first Public Health Nurse on Woody Island was Ethel Williams.
-She was born and grew up on Woody Island.
-She served forty years as a Public Health Nurse, providing medical services to people living in isolated settlements around Placentia Bay.
-She delivered babies, extracted teeth, treated wounds and prescribed medications.
-She had a clinic set up in the basement of her house.
-Her clinic looked like a Doctor's Office, Treatment Room, Drug Store and Clinic combined.
-In her role as a nurse she put in many long hours.
-When she arrived home one Christmas Eve at 2:00 a.m. in the morning having delivered two babies her husband met her with these words, "This is it you're not going any more this day, I don't care who comes for you, you're not going!"
-Before they finished breakfast that morning, Christmas Day, a knock came on the door.
-It was a man from Bar Haven, "My wife is dieing can you please come?"
-Her husband thought for a moment and then without hesitation he jumped up and said, "When duty calls or danger be never wanting there, pack your bags and go."
+She was born and raised on Woody Island.
+Ethel served forty years as a Public Health Nurse, providing medical services to people living in isolated settlements around Placentia Bay.
+She delivered babies, extracted teeth, treated wounds and prescribed medications in her clinic she had set up in the basement of her house.
+Ethel's clinic looked like a Doctor's Office, Treatment Room, Drug Store and Clinic all in one.
+During her career as a nurse she put in many long hours on Woody Island, much to her husband's chagrin.
+One particular Christmas, Ethel came home at 2:00 a.m. on Christmas morning, having just delivered two babies.
+Her husband met her with these words, "this is it, you're not going any more this day.
+I don't care who comes for you, you're not going!"
+Before they finished breakfast that morning, they heard a knock on the door.
+It was a man from Bar Haven, he begged Ethel saying "my wife is dying can you please come?"
+Ethel's husband husband thought for a moment, then without hesitation he jumped up and said "when duty calls or danger be never wanting there, pack your bags and go."